 Life Post Internship: Alumni Perspective

-Grassroot Soccer has a strong network of more than one hundred former interns who continue to be engaged in GRS after completing internships.
+Grassroot Soccer has a strong network of nearly 200 former interns who continue to be engaged in GRS after completing internships.
 Many former interns have continued working for GRS as country directors, program managers, and various other staff roles, while other alumni have pursued various jobs and professional degrees in the fields of medicine, education, and public health to name a few.

 Most alumni continue to be engaged in the alumni network and many participate in GRS-related events and activities such as fundraisers, Endurance Events, and Soccer Tournaments.
 Alumni are also consistently communicating about volunteer work, and GRS regularly reaches out to its alumni network for job opportunities and postings with its partner organizations, affiliates, and key stakeholders.